 - Garden Classes & Workshops - Education programming open to our gardeners on soil, bugs, extending the growing season, and composting.

 - Fairy Garden Expansion - local artist Jess Clauser, expanded her Fairy Garden creation both horizontally and vertically!
 Installing natural features and plant varieties that climb created several new secret hiding places for children to explore.
 Read more about Jess and her art here.

-- Fairy Fest - Over 800 people gathered on the farm for our Fairy Fest this past summer.
+- Fairy Fest - Over 600 people gathered on the farm for our 2nd Annual Fairy Fest in September.
+Fairy Fest brings magic and creativity to our farm, inviting kids to be kids while exploring nature all around them.
 Volunteers and our local Girl Scout Troops helped to organize a wonderful day of play and imagination for local children.

 Our gardens are open to all community members through a lottery system.
 We welcome your application!